-Minor Spills Clean up all spills immediately.
-Avoid breathing dust and contact with skin and eyes.
-Wear protective clothing, gloves, safety glasses and dust respirator.
-Use dry clean up procedures and avoid generating dust.
-Sweep up, shovel up or Vacuum up (consider explosion-proof machines designed to be grounded during storage and use).
-Place spilled material in clean, dry, sealable, labelled container.
-Major Spills Moderate hazard.
-CAUTION: Advise personnel in area.
-Alert Emergency Services and tell them location and nature of hazard.
-Control personal contact by wearing protective clothing.
-Prevent, by any means available, spillage from entering drains or water courses.
-Recover product wherever possible.
-IF DRY: Use dry clean up procedures and avoid generating dust.
+Clean up all spills immediately.

+- Avoid breathing dust and contact with skin and eyes. - Wear protective clothing, gloves, safety glasses and dust respirator. - Use dry clean up procedures and avoid generating dust. - Minor Spills Sweep up, shovel up or - Vacuum up (consider explosion-proof machines designed to be grounded during storage and use). - ▶ Place spilled material in clean, dry, sealable, labelled container.

+Moderate hazard.

+- ► CAUTION: Advise personnel in area. - Alert Emergency Services and tell them location and nature of hazard. - Control personal contact by wearing protective clothing. - Prevent, by any means available, spillage from entering drains or water courses.
+Recover product wherever possible. - FIF DRY: Use dry clean up procedures and avoid generating dust.
 Collect residues and place in sealed plastic bags or other containers for disposal.
-ALWAYS: Wash area down with large amounts of water and prevent runoff into drains.
-If contamination of drains or waterways occurs, advise Emergency Services.
+IF WET: Vacuum/shovel up and place in labelled containers for disposal. - ALWAYS: Wash area down with large amounts of water and prevent runoff into drains. - If contamination of drains or waterways occurs, advise Emergency Services